 I am broadly interested in Greek cultural and social history, with a particular focus on slavery.
-My book Status in Classical Athens (Princeton University Press, 2013) maps a spectrum of ten social and legal statuses in classical Athens, questioning the ideology of three neatly defined status groups—slave, metic, and citizen—so commonly found in both ancient Greek literature and modern classical scholarship.
+My first book, Status in Classical Athens (Princeton University Press, 2013), maps a spectrum of ten social and legal statuses in classical Athens, questioning the ideology of three neatly defined status groups—slave, metic, and citizen—so commonly found in both ancient Greek literature and modern classical scholarship.
 My second book, Insults in Classical Athens (forthcoming, University of Wisconsin Press), examines the range of insults in Athens from benign mockery to serious affronts.
 I have also written a number of articles on Roman slavery and sexuality, and served for many years as co-chair of the Lambda Classical Caucus, a coalition of LGBTQ Classicists and their allies affiliated with the Society for Classical Studies.

 - Deborah Kamen.
 "Manumission and Slave-Allowances in Classical Athens."
 Historia 65.4 (2016) 413-26